by K.M. Richards

 WILS-TV changed call letters to WTOM-TV October 22, 1954, then unsuccessfully fought a transmitter site move proposed for WJRT/12 Flint.
 It subsequently went into receivership, going dark October 9, 1956; its license expired two years later.

 An initial decision favoring the share-time applications was issued on March 7, 1957, conditioned on WKAR-TV surrendering its channel 60 CP (which it did, on July 7, paving the way for full Commission approval on September 3).
-WKHM's owner, Jackson Broadcasting & TV Corporation, promptly filed a petition to set aside the decision and reopen the record "to enlarge issues", noting that WKAR-TV had suspended operation -- as if they could continue operating channel 60 after surrendering the construction permit -- and that state laws disqualified the Board of Agriculture both legally and financially from being a station licensee.
-The FCC denied a stay of the grant in November and formally issued the CPs for channel 10 one month later.
+WKHM's owner, Jackson Broadcasting & TV Corporation, promptly filed a petition to set aside the decision and reopen the record "to enlarge issues", noting that WKAR-TV had suspended operation -- conveniently ignoring the fact that MSC could not legally continue to operate channel 60 after surrendering the construction permit at the Commission's request -- and that state laws disqualified the Board of Agriculture both legally and financially from being a station licensee.
+Perhaps suspecting a "grasping at straws" petition, the FCC denied a stay of the grant in November and formally issued the CPs for channel 10 one month later.

 As was required by FCC rules at the time, both stations had to select call letters other than those assigned to their radio stations licensed in different cities; thus, when channel 10 began operation March 15, 1959, it was as commercial WILX-TV and educational WMSB.
 The already unusual arrangement had an additional twist in that WMSB owned the station transmitting facilities and WILX-TV leased air time for their hours of operation (both stations having separate studios and offices).
 Perhaps as a partial appeasement, and perhaps just an idea facilitated by the network feed being available anyway, WMSB carried the sustaining public affairs programs fed by NBC, rather than WILX-TV having to pay for the time to air them.

-Meanwhile, Jackson Broadcasting filed with the U.S. Court of Appeals, arguing that channel 10 was "supposed to be used at Parma" ... and losing the argument in June 1960.
+Meanwhile, Jackson Broadcasting filed with the U.S. Court of Appeals, arguing that channel 10 was "supposed to be used at Parma" (this time conveniently ignoring that when the channel allocation had been moved from its original 1952 location at nearby Hancock it was given the dual-city designation, including Onondaga) ... and losing the argument in June 1960.
 WMSB changed the name of its licensee again while that appeal was pending, to "Board of Trustees of Michigan State University of Agriculture and Applied Science" (how the FCC fit that mouthful onto the license's small allocated space is anyone's guess).

 It wasn't long before MSU decided its 38 hours a week of programming on channel 10 wasn't enough ... yet at the same time, they were apparently unwilling to reactivate channel 60; in November 1961 they filed a request to have channel 18 assigned to East Lansing "to supplement programming on WMSB."
 After the Canadian government raised objections the FCC in June 1962 moved the non-commercial allocation for channel 24 from Coldwater (about 60 miles away, near the Indiana border), making it commercial and moving the old WKAR-TV allocation -- which had been a commercial allocation all along -- to channel 61, formally changing it to non-commercial (it was bumped even farther up the UHF band again in the 1966 allocations table revision, to channel 69).